Top Trends in Real Estate Marketing for 2024

 AI and Chatbots

-Artificial Intelligence (AI) is reshaping how we interact with clients.
+Artificial Intelligence (AI) is reshaping how you interact with clients.
 AI-powered chatbots can handle inquiries 24/7, providing instant responses and gathering valuable data about potential buyers.

 Social Media – Still King